psychemedia/storytelling-notes/soul_cages.md

 "Any thing in my power," said Co, "to oblige you."

 At this dinner, Jack took care to have his own liquor well watered, and to give the strongest brandy he had to Coo.
-At last, says he; " Pray, sir, did you ever drink any poteen?—any real Mountain dew ?"
+At last, says he; "Pray, sir, did you ever drink any poteen?—any real Mountain dew ?"

 "No," says Coo; "what's that, and where does it come from?"